coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/design.md

 ### Requirements for Transaction Validity {#requirements-for-transaction-validity}

+* To create a valid timelock transaction that Core relayers will recognize, users must:
-* For a Bitcoin transaction to be considered valid and picked up by the Relayers, users must ensure that the transaction is sent to their address and, using the Bitcoin native timelock feature, specify the lock-up amount intended to be delegated to the validator on the Core blockchain, as the transaction output.
+    * Create a Bitcoin transaction where the output is sent to their own address using Bitcoin's native CLTV timelock feature
-* The transaction should also contain an `op_return` output specifying
+    * Specify the amount of Bitcoin they wish to timelock for delegation to a Core validator
+    * Include an `OP_RETURN` output containing two critical pieces of information:
-  * The address of the Core Validator the staker wants to delegate their Bitcoin to.
+        * The address of the Core validator they wish to support
-  * The address to which the staker would like their CORE token rewards to be sent.
+        * The Core address where they want to receive CORE token rewards
-* To be eligible for staking on Core, minimum requirements apply to the amount of BTC that can be staked, depending on the staking method.
-If using the [official staking website UI](https://stake.coredao.org/staking), users must stake at least 0.01 BTC (excluding transaction fees).
-There is no minimum requirement when staking via the script.
-* Minimum staking duration depends on the method.
-The official website UI requires a 5-day minimum, while staking through script has no lockup requirement.
+* Minimum Requirements:
+    * Amount: When using the [official staking interface](https://stake.coredao.org/staking), a minimum of 0.01 BTC must be timelocked (excluding transaction fees)
+    * Duration: The minimum timelock period is 24 hours, though the Core staking interface defaults to a recommended minimum of 5 days for optimal participation
+    * Technical implementation: There are no minimum requirements when creating timelock transactions manually, though the same parameters are recommended for effective participation

 ### Transaction Workflow

-Non-Custodial Bitcoin Staking operations are conducted on two separate blockchains: Bitcoin and Core.
-The following flowchart illustrates the workflow for Bitcoin holders to earn staking rewards through Core’s Non-Custodial Bitcoin Staking.
+Self-Custodial Bitcoin Staking operations are conducted on two separate blockchains: Bitcoin and Core.
+The following flowchart illustrates the workflow for Bitcoin holders to earn staking rewards through Core’s Self-Custodial Bitcoin Staking.

 <p align="center">
 ![btc-staking-flow](../../../../static/img/btc-staking/btc-staking-workflow.png)